 - Scrape the pot: After adding the liquid ingredients and waiting for them to simmer, scrape the bottom of the pot to release any browned bits of ribs.
 These caramelized bits are vital for flavor.

-Serving Braised Short Ribs
+Serving Braised Beef Short Ribs

-Cooking in Advance: Make this dish up to an hour ahead of time by fully cooking, then keeping it warm over very low heat.
+Cooking in advance: Make this dish up to an hour ahead of time by fully cooking, then keeping it warm over very low heat.
 Avoid cooking too long as the beef can begin to dry out.

 Storage Tips & Reheating